tyronechen/intro-to-ML-for-bio/modules/01_tokenization/handout/handout.md

 While these can be used on their own, note that this is often just the first step, and that ordinal encodings can be transformed further.

+While these can be used on their own, note that this is often just the first step, and that ordinal encodings can be transformed further.

-Step 2: Transformation
+#### Step 2: Transformation
-* Frequency tables
+- Frequency tables
-* Embedding vector
+- Embedding vector
-* Positional encoding
+- Positional encoding

 ##### Frequency tables